New York Training School for Girls: Early years

-The '30s - Moreno and the sociometry
+The 1930s - Moreno and the sociometry

-In 1932 there was a pandemic of runaways at the institution: within two weeks 14 girls ran away, which was 30 times more than the average number.
+In 1932 there was a pandemic of runaways at the institution: within two weeks 14 girls ran away, 30 times more than the average number.
 At that time the reformatory consisted of 16 cottages.
-The supreme superintendent, Fannie French Morse had heard of Jacob Moreno's idea of mapping up societies with natural scientific methods and she had also heard of his successes in the Sing Sing prison.
+The supreme superintendent, Fannie French Morse had heard of Jacob Moreno's idea of mapping up societies with natural scientific methods and had also heard of his successes in Sing Sing prison.
 After the first meeting she hired Moreno to be the Research Director of the institute.
-Moreno and his assistant Helen H. Jennings examined 500 girls, their intelligence, social activities and most importantly, their feelings towards each other.
+Moreno and his assistant Helen Jennings examined 500 girls, their intelligence, social activities and most importantly, their feelings towards each other.
 Using the method of sociometry he visualized these connections in several sociograms.
 The earned experiences and the graphs were published in his seminal book Who shall survive?.
 As a conclusion he distilled that behind social phenomena there is an inexplicable driving force which is due to the structure of the relationships between individuals.
-It was true for the girls from Hudson: the runaway reactions were not conscious, rather they behaved how their location in the social network forced them to.
+It was true for the girls from Hudson: the runaway reactions were unconscious.
+Rather they behaved how their location in the social network forced them to.